 Housing costs in Framingham are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Framingham is a decidedly white-collar town, with fully 86.42% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Framingham is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Framingham is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Framingham who work in office and administrative support (11.94%), sales jobs (11.24%), and management occupations (9.61%).
+There are especially a lot of people living in Framingham who work in management occupations (11.44%), sales jobs (11.29%), and office and administrative support (8.65%).

 Also of interest is that Framingham has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Framingham in 2010 was $34,371, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $137,484 for a family of four.
+The per capita income in Framingham in 2010 was $41,182, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $164,728 for a family of four.
 However, Framingham contains both very wealthy and poor people as well.

 The most common language spoken in Framingham is English.
 Other important languages spoken here include Spanish and Portuguese.